High Accuracy Angle Measuring Device for Industrial, Medical, Scientific or Recreational Use

 Stage of Development:

 Prototypes have been developed and tested for principle of operation, accuracy, and sensitivity.
 Further refinement through mechanical and electrical engineering would be needed to take this product to market.
 Additional software development may be needed to interface the device to other equipment depending on desired end-use.
-Both engineering and development would benefit from industry collaborations.
+Both engineering and development would benefit from industry collaborations and WiSys is currently seeking a strategic partner to further develop, manufacture, market, and distribute this device.

-The ability to measure movement of rotating components with high accuracy is crucial in many applications, including astronomical telescope mounts, land/field surveillance tools, industrial inspection and calibration, machine tools, medical devices, robotics, and others.
-The devices used to measure the angles over which rotating components move are called rotary position encoders, and the North American market for these encoders is greater than $500 million.
-One sub-type, an absolute encoder, is desirable because of its ability to determine present position angle, even if the device has been turned off and on again or moved while powered off.
-However, a strong limitation to using these encoders is cost.
-For example, one commercially available system has an advertised accuracy of ±0.4 arc seconds, but it costs approximately $20,000 per system.
-In addition, encoder systems currently in use for high accuracy angle measurement suffer from large, bulky components, and they often experience measurement errors resulting from mechanical imperfections .
+The ability to accurately measure movement of rotating components is crucial in many industrial, medical, and recreational applications.
+Devices used to measure such movement are called rotary position encoders (RPE), which represent a North American market worth over $500m.
+An absolute encoder (a RPE subtype), is desirable because it is able to determine present position angle, even if the device has been turned off and on again.
+However, a strong limitation to using these encoders is cost, with a high-end (±0.4 arc seconds accuracy) absolute RPE costing as much as $20k.
+In addition, systems currently in use suffer from large, bulky components and they often experience measurement errors resulting from mechanical imperfections.

 - Excellent inherent accuracy obviates need for calibration in most applications